daizutabi/mkapi/docs/index.md

 * **Type annotation**: If you write your function such as `def func(x: int) -> str:`, you don't need write type(s) in Parameters, Returns, or Yields section again.
-  You can overwrite the type annotation in the corresponding docstring.
+  You can override the type annotation in the corresponding docstring.
 * **Object type inspection**: MkAPI plugin creates *class*, *dataclass*, *function*, *method*, *property* prefix for each object.
 * **Docstring inheritance**: Docstring of a subclass can inherit parameters